 Static suspension is utilized to create better facial symmetry as well improve some of the most difficult side-effects of facial paralysis including drooling and biting of the inner gum.
 Dr. Azizzadeh typically uses tensor fascia lata (a tendon like structure from the thighs) to support and create a laugh line.
 This procedure is able to create symmetry of the lips, corner of the mouth and laugh line.

-The temporalis muscle is one of the muscles for chewing (mastication).
-The trigeminal nerve (cranial nerve 5) is responsible for its activity.
-As a result, we can use this muscle to provide voluntary facial movement.
-The procedure transfers the temporalis muscle from the scalp to the corner of the mouth.
-The patient then learns to move the face by moving this muscle.
-This temporalis transfer procedure has been very successful in rehabilitating facial movement in patients over the age of 55 who have had a long-standing facial paralysis and are not candidates for more advanced facial reanimation (such as cross facial nerve grafts).
+The temporalis muscle is responsible for chewing (mastication), and the muscle’s trigeminal nerve (cranial nerve 5) helps control this activity.
+During a temporalis transfer, the temporalis muscle is moved from the scalp to the corner of the mouth.
+A patient then learns how to move the muscle to chew.
+To date, temporalis transfers have been successful, particularly in patients over the age of 55 who are dealing with long-term facial paralysis and do not qualify for advanced facial reanimation procedures.

 Botox is one of the most effective treatments for patients with Bell’s palsy, partial facial paralysis and synkinesis.
-Please read our report/ pres release on Botox and it’s effects in Bell’s Palsy treatment.
 Botox is one of the most effective treatments for patients with Bell’s palsy, partial facial paralysis and synkinesis.